 print_r( $employees );// See the result.

-Deep Unset All Foreign Fields
+Deep Unset All Unknown Fields

 Okay, now sometimes you know what fields you do want and just need to throw out the rest.
 Here’s how to recursively unset every field except the ones you need to keep.